Sony A6400: settings, tips and tricks

 When enabled, the Sony 6400 will automatically crop your captured image to what it deems best.
 Meaning it will cut the picture for a nicer composition.
 Only available for Jpegs, though, a nice feature if you don’t want to bother too much with the technical side of photography.

-You can select the exposure mode for movie shooting or slow-motion/quick-motion shooting.
+You can select the exposure mode for slow-motion/quick-motion shooting.
 You can change the setting and playback speed for slow-motion/quick-motion shooting with S&Q Settings later.

 - Program Auto / Program Auto: Allows you to shoot with the exposure adjusted automatically (both the shutter speed and the aperture value).